Hemantabhusal/ChatBot/README.md

 ## 🪪 License

-[MIT License](./LICENSE) – Free to use, modify, and distribute.
+Free to use, modify, and distribute.
 Commercial and personal use allowed.

 ---